shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

 # Cypress QA Automation Assessment Project Submission: New Relic

 ## Introduction
 This submission is submitted by Shivam Priya as part of QA Automation assessment for website - [WeRateDogs](https://weratedogs.com) (AUT) using Cypress.
 It contains all required test cases including support files along with script run commands.
-It also contains strategy test results for test prioritization considering right approach for prioritizing and balancing business needs and end users/customers experience.
+It also contains strategy test results for test prioritization considering right approach for prioritizing and balancing business needs and end users/customers experience for website - [CatAdoptionTeam](https://catadoptionteam.org/).
 Please find the details -

 ---